SeriousOldMan/Simulator-Controller/Docs/Script Modules.md

 ## Module *Simulator*

-This module defines two functions, which alloes you to read data from the simulation and also send some data to the simulator or activate commands for the simulator, if supported.
+This module defines two functions, which allows you to read data from the simulation and also send some data to the simulator or activate commands for the simulator, if supported.

 ### Topics